 - The work of musicians or leaders in the field

 - Music lovers and/or the society at large

 - Innovation: The nominee has broken new ground with originality or creativity, has established new standards, has broken through boundaries, and/or has accelerated the growth of Long Island music.

 - Reach: The contribution has significantly impacted the reach of Long Island’s music to:

 The Nominations Process

-The Long Island Music Hall of Fame’s Board of Directors selects each nominee based on recorded history, research, and suggestions from the public.
+The Long Island Music and Entertainment Hall of Fame’s Board of Directors selects each nominee based on recorded history, research, and suggestions from the public.
 The Board’s selections are driven by a desire to represent a wide range of musical genres and to balance nationally/internationally known and local/regional inductees in each class.

 Special consideration may also be given to a nominee’s lifelong accomplishments, contributions to more than one area of Long Island music, or the overall influence of the music contribution.
 There is no requirement for the length of time the nominee has worked in or contributed to Long Island’s music industry, and nominations may be made posthumously.